Martin Moyo

-Martin K. Moyo (born 30 December 1952) is the former Mayor of the City of Bulawayo in Zimbabwe.
-He is married to Violet Bhebhe with whom they have a son named Likhwa Milton Moyo.
-He was voted in as the Councillor for the City of Bulawayo's Ward 3 in 2008.
-He successfully contested the local authority's Ward Elections again in 2013, after which he was voted in as the city's Mayor by the Councillors.
+Martin K. Moyo (born 30 December 1952) is the former mayor of the City of Bulawayo in Zimbabwe.
+He is married to Violet Bhebhe, with whom he has a son named Likhwa Milton Moyo.
+He was voted in as the councillor for the City of Bulawayo's Ward 3 in 2008.
+He successfully contested the local authority's Ward Elections again in 2013, after which he was voted in as the city's mayor by the councillors.

-Teaching career & Liberation war
+Teaching career & liberation war

 Moyo graduated as a teacher at the United College of Education (UCE) in 1974.
 In May 1977 he joined the liberation struggle also referred to as the Rhodesian bush war and was in the ZIPRA ranks from June 1977 to 1980 when the ZIPRA forces were demobilised.
 In 1981 he taught at Wankie Secondary School where he later became the Head of the Mathematics department.
 In 1994 Moyo went to Nabushome Primary School on promotion as a headmaster.
 In 1998 he received the Secretary's Merit Award for developing and modernizing the institution.